FixedEffects/InteractiveFixedEffectModels.jl/README.md

 fit(pfm, :Sales, df, weight = :Pop)
 ```

 The factor model is estimated by incremental SVD, i.e. by minimizing the sum of the squared residuals incrementally for each dimension.
 By default, the minimization uses a gradient descent.
-This allows three importants benefits compared to the usual estimation of a factor model through eigenvalue decomposition:
+This has three importants benefits compared to eigenvalue decomposition:
 - estimate unbalanced panels (with missing (id x time) observation).
 Another way to do it would be through an EM algorithm, which replaces missing values by the predicted values from the factor model until convergence.
 This algorithm is generally slower to converge and takes more memory
 - estimate weighted factor models, where weights are not constant within id or time
 - avoid the creation of a matrix N x T which takes memory